SaiDhinakar/my-linux-configs/README.md

 # 🌊 My Linux Configs 🌊

 Welcome to the **My** **Linux Configs** repository!
-This collection of configurations is designed to give your Linux environment a sleek, cyan-inspired aesthetic. ✨
+This collection of configurations is designed to give your Linux environment a sleek. ✨

 ## ⚠️ Important: Backup Your Original Configurations ⚠️